davidlee-coder/JWT/README-1.md

 <p align="center"></i></p>
 <br><br>

 Running the sig2n tool produced several mathematically valid candidates for the modulus (\(n\)).
 Since any of these could theoretically be the server's public key, I had to systematically test each one.
 The tool provided the recovered key in both X.509 and PKCS1 formats, along with pre-signed, tampered JWTs for each variation.
 I began a manual 'brute-force' to the  GET /my-account path of the candidate tokens.
 My first several attempts resulted in 302 Redirects to the login page, indicating that the server's signature verification had failed and my session was invalidated.
 My success came when I tested the token derived from the second X.509-formatted entry.
-Instead of a redirect, the server responded with a 200 OK.
+Instead of a redirect, the server responded with a 200 OK, I also switched the alg header to HS256 with the sub claim wiener and still received 200 OK it exposed the mechanism's vulnerability to algorithm confusion attacks.

 Tampered JWT: